snowplow-archive/snowplow.github.com/_posts/2014-07-31-using-graph-databases-to-perform-pathing-analysis-initial-experimentation-with-neo4j.md

 +------------------------------------------------------------+
 </pre>

+The table above shows us that most of users navigating to the 'About' page arrive at it directly from the homepage.

 We can use the browser console to help visualize these patterns.
-Here's one example: the page on the bottom right is the 'About' page that we're interested in, and in the console, I've clicked ont the other page node to find its URL.
+Here's one example: the page on the bottom right is the 'About' page that we're interested in, and in the console, I've clicked on the other page node to find its URL.

 <p style="text-align:center"><a href="/assets/img/blog/2014/07/Neo4j-about-to-prev.png"><img src="/assets/img/blog/2014/07/Neo4j-about-to-prev.png"></a></p>

-We could easily amend it to find the page users were on two steps before they got to the contact page by adding an extra *prev* edge into the MATCH clause:
+We could easily amend our query to find the page users were on two steps before they got to the contact page by adding an extra *prev* edge into the MATCH clause:

 <pre>
 MATCH (about:Page {id:"snowplowanalytics.com/about/index.html"}),